-When it comes to qualifying something or someone according to its length, you might come across these three adjectives:
+When it comes to qualifying something according to length, you might come across these three adjectives:

-You can see the first two have the same translation and are indeed synonyms.
-However, they are often used in different contexts and might ‘sound’ bad if used in an unusual way.
+You can see that longo and comprido both mean long, but they are used in different contexts.
 Let’s take a better look at each of the three adjectives below.

-Due to the similarity to the English word ‘long’, you might be tempted to always use this one when speaking, so you have to be careful.
+Due to the similarity to the English word long, you might be tempted to always use this one, so you have to be careful.
 We mainly use longo when qualifying distances or periods of time.

 Não faço planos a longo-prazo I don't make long-term plans